hmchen47/DataScience/DSFund-BerkeleyX/3-PredictML/01-CenterSpread.md

     <a href="url">
         <br/><img src="./diagrams/lec1-4.png" alt="text" width="450">
     </a>

-    + Answer:  meaian bigger - average is pulled away from the median to the left
+    + Answer:  median bigger - average is pulled away from the median to the left

 + Demo
     ```python